 Any of these factors could delay any such acquisitions or investment opportunities and could increase our projected capital costs.
-If we are unable to successfully integrate acquisitions or investments into our historical business (including the Ultragas Transaction), any costs incurred in connection with these projects may not be recoverable.
+If we are unable to successfully integrate acquisitions or investments into our historical business, any costs incurred in connection with these projects may not be recoverable.
 If we experience delays, cost overruns, or changes in market circumstances, we may not be able to demonstrate the commercial viability of such acquisitions or investment opportunities or achieve the intended economic benefits, which would materially and adversely affect our business, financial condition and operating results.

-We may be unable to realize the expected benefits from our investment in the Marine Export Terminal in the U.S. Gulf.
+We may be unable to realize the expected benefits from our investment in the Ethylene Export Terminal, including the Terminal Expansion Project.

-There are a number of factors that could impact our ability to benefit from the Marine Export Terminal on a timely basis or at all, or at the level we anticipate, including, among others, the following:
+There are a number of factors that could impact our ability to benefit from the Ethylene Export Terminal in the U.S. Gulf, including the Terminal Expansion Project, on a timely basis or at all, or at the level we anticipate, including, among others, the following:

-- any inability of the Marine Export Terminal to operate due to operational issues; - any inability of the Marine Export Terminal to operate due to adverse weather conditions or due to damage as a result of storms, flooding or other adverse weather events; and - any existing customers not renewing their contracts at the end of their existing terms, or any inability of the Marine Export Terminal to otherwise maintain fully committed throughput.
+- the ability to receive on a timely basis regulatory approval to construct or operate the Terminal Expansion Project; - availability of liquidity or funding for our investment in the Terminal Expansion Project; - any inability of the Ethylene Export Terminal to operate due to operational issues; - any inability of the Ethylene Export Terminal to operate due to adverse weather conditions or due to damage as a result of storms, flooding or other adverse weather events; and - any existing customers not renewing their contracts at the end of their existing terms, or any inability of the Ethylene Export Terminal to otherwise maintain fully committed throughput.

-In addition, our 50/50 joint venture partner in the Export Terminal Joint Venture is the sole managing member of the Export Terminal Joint Venture and is also the operator of the related Marine Export Terminal.
-The success of the 50/50 owned Export Terminal Joint Venture and the Marine Export Terminal is dependent on the successful management and operation thereof by the managing member and operator.
+In addition, our 50/50 joint venture partner in the Export Terminal Joint Venture is the sole managing member of the Export Terminal Joint Venture and is also the operator of the related Ethylene Export Terminal.
+The success of the 50/50 owned Export Terminal Joint Venture and the Ethylene Export Terminal is dependent on the successful management and operation thereof by the managing member and operator.
 Further, the managing member's and operator's interests may not be entirely aligned with our interests.

-Conflicts between countries, such as the recent conflict between Russia and Ukraine could restrict or prohibit our vessels from calling at certain ports or from trading with some of our customers which could adversely affect our business, financial condition and operating results.
+Conflicts between countries, such as the conflict between Russia and Ukraine and in the Gaza region could restrict or prohibit our vessels from calling at certain ports or from trading with some of our customers which could adversely affect our business, financial condition and operating results.

-On February 24, 2022, the Russian attack on Ukraine started.
-It may lead to further regional and international conflicts or armed action.
+In February 2022, Russia invaded Ukraine, which may lead to wider regional and international conflicts.
 It is possible that such conflict could disrupt supply chains and cause instability in the global economy.
-Additionally, the ongoing conflict could result in the imposition of further economic sanctions by the United States and the European Union against Russia.
-While much uncertainty remains regarding the global impact of the invasion, it is possible that such tensions could adversely affect our business, financial condition, results of operations and cash flows.
+Additionally, the ongoing conflict has resulted in the imposition of economic sanctions by, among others, the United States and the European Union against Russia.
+It is not possible to predict the broader or longer-term consequences of this conflict or the sanctions imposed to date, which could include further sanctions, embargoes, regional instability, geopolitical shifts and adverse effects on macroeconomic conditions, security conditions, energy and fuel prices, currency exchange rates and financial markets.
+Such geopolitical instability and uncertainty could have a negative impact on our ability charter and operate our vessels and call at certain ports based on trade restrictions, embargoes and export control law restrictions, and logistics restrictions, which could adversely affect our business, financial condition, results of operations and cash flows.